tytydraco/yessleep/out/I_work_as_a_paramedic_in_Frost_Hollow_Strange_things_are_happening_to_people_in_our_town.md

 I ran to my car, hyperventilating.
 I called Detective Larson and told him to go to my apartment, that it was happening again.
 He had many questions, but I turned my phone off and drove out of there without a backwards glance.
 I abandoned everything I owned in that town, renting a motel in the next state over.
 I heard the local news talk about the spike in recent murders and disappearances in Frost Hollow.

-I ended up going to talk to a college professor who supposedly knew about demons and fae and other supernatural creatures.
+I ended up going to talk to a college professor who supposedly knew about demons and fae and other supernatural creatures, still wearing a bandage on my face.
 She was a strange, bird-like woman, advanced in years with glasses that magnified her eyes to owlish proportions.

 She invited me over to her house, a stuffy place with odd books on the occult and powerful talismans from voodoo and shamanism plastered over the walls.
 As I told her everything that happened, she started playing with her Tarot cards, flipping them over.
 Her wrinkled, serious eyes took in the images without a word.